arkadiyhacks/wastecollab/README.md

     sudo apt install python3-pip

 ## 2.3 Virtual Environment
-I was naive and decided not to install virtual environment from the beginning, partially because I assumed eveyrthing would work fine.
+I was naive and decided not to install virtual environment from the beginning of the project.
 Then I learnt that some packages are incompatible with others so I had to reflash the SD card multiple times.
 Please learn on my mistakes and work in virtual environment, it would save you from stress and tears.

-To install virtual environment
+To install virtual environment package

     sudo pip3 install virtualenv